1.1.5 Running a web

 node, stop its process and start a new one using the newly installed concourse

 .
-Any migrations will be run automatically on start.
+Any database migrations will be run automatically on start.
 If web

 nodes are started in parallel, only one will run the migrations.